Sebastian Kübel

 Short-Term Mindsets and Crime

 Why are some people more likely to commit crime than others?
 Answers to this question, which is at the heart of criminology, can be grouped into two broad views.
-On the one hand, dispositional perspectives argue that stable factors within the individual, such as lack of self-control, lie at the roots of… more
+On the one hand, dispositional perspectives argue that stable factors within the individual, such as lack of self-control, lie… more

 Go to Editor View